MDAEJA/Assigment_Apollo_repo/README.md

 ---

 ## Objectives:
-- UI Recreation :  Create a responsive and visually accurate replica of the Dr. Lal PathLabs website using HTML, CSS, and the Tailwind CSS framework.
+- UI Recreation :  Create a responsive and visually accurate replica of the Apollo 24/7 website using HTML, CSS, and the Tailwind CSS framework.
 - Functionality :  Implement essential functionalities such as test booking, test package displays, lab locator, and contact information retrieval.
 - Learning      :  Gain hands-on experience in web development, including HTML structure, CSS styling, and responsive design.
 ---